El Shaddai (movement): History

-Inspired by his recovery from a heart ailment in 1978, Mike Velarde started a weekly Bible-quoting radio show on DWXI, a station he acquired in 1982 as part of a real estate deal.
-Listeners, he says, began reporting that his voice had cured their afflictions.
-In 1984, Velarde called his show "El Shaddai," a biblical name for God that he found in an American religious pamphlet.
+El Shaddai was established in 1984 by Mike Velarde, a businessman and real estate developer.
+Inspired by his recovery from a heart surgery in 1978, Velarde started a weekly Bible-quoting radio show on DWXI, a station he acquired in 1981 as part of a real estate deal.
+Velarde claimed that listeners to his programs began reporting that his voice had cured their afflictions.
+Velarde called his show "El Shaddai," a biblical name for God that he found in an American religious pamphlet.

 Velarde then held monthly prayer rallies outside the vicinity of the radio station.
 As the number of attendees kept growing, he made the rallies weekly until the crowd could no longer be accommodated by the area.
 The rallies were then moved to various locations such as a football stadium and then transferring several times to the Quirino Grandstand at Rizal Park in Manila; the open grounds outside the Philippine International Convention Center and the Cultural Center of the Philippines in Pasay near Manila Bay; and finally in Amvel Business Park, Barangay San Dionisio, Parañaque (a site owned by the family) in order to accommodate the movement's followers.

-In 1992, Velarde and the movement expanded to television, when the movement taking its programming airtime on the government owned broadcasting network Intercontinental Broadcasting Corporation with the Sunday late night delayed broadcast of the weekly Saturday Family Appointments, and the broadcasts of the weekly Family Appointments became the sixth longest-reigning religious program in Philippine television history.
+In 1992, Velarde and the movement expanded to television, when the movement taking its programming airtime on the government owned broadcasting network Intercontinental Broadcasting Corporation with the Sunday late night delayed broadcast of the weekly Saturday Family Appointments, and the broadcasts of the weekly Family Appointments became the sixth longest-reigning religious program in Philippine television history until its ended in 2020 after 28 years of airing on the network.
 In addition, the movement also produced the faith-based drama anthology series Mga Himala at Gintong Aral ni El Shaddai from 1994 until its cancellation in 1997.
 Velarde himself served as the host for the series.